Large Hadron Collider: Design

 Rather than having continuous beams, the protons are bunched together, into up to 2,808 bunches, with 115 billion protons in each bunch so that interactions between the two beams take place at discrete intervals, mainly 25 nanoseconds (ns) apart, providing a bunch collision rate of 40 MHz.
 It was operated with fewer bunches in the first years.
 The design luminosity of the LHC is 10^{34} cm^{−2}s^{−1}, which was first reached in June 2016.
 By 2017, twice this value was achieved.

 The LHC protons originate from the small red hydrogen tank.

 Before being injected into the main accelerator, the particles are prepared by a series of systems that successively increase their energy.
 The first system is the linear particle accelerator Linac4 generating 160 MeV negative hydrogen ions (H^{−} ions), which feeds the Proton Synchrotron Booster (PSB).
-There, both electrons are stripped from the hydrogen ions leaving only the nucleus containing one proton.
-Protons are then accelerated to 2 GeV and injected into the Proton Synchrotron (PS), where they are accelerated to 26 GeV.
+There, both electrons are stripped from the hydrogen ions leaving only the nucleus, being one proton.
+These protons are then accelerated to 2 GeV and injected into the Proton Synchrotron (PS), where they are accelerated to 26 GeV.
 Finally, the Super Proton Synchrotron (SPS) is used to increase their energy further to 450 GeV before they are at last injected (over a period of several minutes) into the main ring.
 Here, the proton bunches are accumulated, accelerated (over a period of 20 minutes) to their peak energy, and finally circulated for 5 to 24 hours while collisions occur at the four intersection points.

 The LHC physics programme is mainly based on proton–proton collisions.
 However, during shorter running periods, typically one month per year, heavy-ion collisions are included in the programme.
-While lighter ions are considered as well, the baseline scheme deals with lead ions (see A Large Ion Collider Experiment).
+While lighter ions are considered as well, the baseline scheme deals with lead ions (see ALICE experiment).
 The lead ions are first accelerated by the linear accelerator LINAC 3, and the Low Energy Ion Ring (LEIR) is used as an ion storage and cooler unit.
 The ions are then further accelerated by the PS and SPS before being injected into LHC ring, where they reach an energy of 2.3 TeV per nucleon (or 522 TeV per ion), higher than the energies reached by the Relativistic Heavy Ion Collider.
 The aim of the heavy-ion programme is to investigate quark–gluon plasma, which existed in the early universe.